1. Programme Identification Details:

 8. Log frame Changes

-The programme has improved the capacities of both NASCOH and the sub grantees, which is demonstrated by the ability of the sub grantees to lobby and engage rural district councils and the ability of NASCOH to lobby ZEC, Urban councils and major funders like USAID for the inclusion of PWDs.
-First NASCOH’s capacity has improved greatly.
-NASCOH coordinated programmes which benefitted fifteen of its members during the period under review.
-Leaders and managers from these organisations received training in strategic management, leadership, governance, financial, programme, human resources management and resources mobilisation from consultants hired by NASCOH.
-Before this programme no NASCOH member organisations benefitted from NASCOH activities.
-The capacity building of sub grantees has resulted in some of the sub grantees like ZPHCA getting funding from African Development Foundation (ADF) to the tune of $250 000.
-During the period under review the International Foundation for Electoral Systems (IFES) agreed to fund NASCOH to work with ZEC and make all polling stations in Bulawayo and Harare accessible to PWDs.
+The programme has improved the capacities of both NASCOH and the sub grantees, which is demonstrated by the ability of the sub grantees to lobby and engage rural district councils and the ability of NASCOH to lobby ZEC, Urban Councils and major funders like USAID, IFES, and HIVOS for the inclusion of PWDs.
+The capacities of NASCOH and its partners have improved greatly.
+NASCOH coordinated programmes during the period under review and fifteen DPOs were assisted by NASCOH to draw up strategic plans, human resources, financial and resource mobilisation manuals with assistance from consultants hired by NASCOH.

-Local authorities have indicated their willingness to include a budget line for PWDs in the next financial year, which is another important step in mainstreaming disability.
+Local authorities in some districts such as Umzingwane and Chegutu organise the commemoration of the disability day on their costs while communities in districts like Mutoko and Mudzi organise the commemoration of disability day with resources from their communities.
+All local authorities in the programme areas have indicated their willingness to include a budget line for PWDs in the next financial year, which is another important step in mainstreaming disability.
 It is envisaged that all local authorities in all the programme areas will have budgets for PWDs and continue to provide services even after the GTF programme has ended.

 The setting up of Disability Ward Committees in all programme areas and the incorporation of a representative of PWDs from the Disability Committees into the Ward Development Committees ensures that the views of PWDs are heard at ward development meetings and is an effective way of mainstreaming disability into development.
-The Ward Disability Committees which have received training on lobbying, advocacy and disability rights from sub grantees continued lobbying local leaders such as councilors, chiefs and schools development committees for inclusion of PWDs in all spheres of the community.
-In the new districts the lobbying by the Disability Committees has mostly been done with the assistance of the sub grantees while in the old districts the disability ward committees continued lobbying without help of sub grantees.
-The presence of special interest councilors in the old districts also strengthened the disability committees.
+The Ward Disability Committees which have received training on lobbying, advocacy and disability rights from sub grantees continued lobbying local leaders such as councillors, chiefs and schools development committees for inclusion of PWDs in all spheres of the community.
+The presence of special interest councillors in all the programme districts also strengthened the disability committees.
 This demonstrates that the disability committees will continue to function after the expiry of the GTF programme.
-The involvement of community leaders, MPs, councilors, political parties and business people in the programme has enhanced its sustainability.
+The involvement of community leaders, MPs, councillors, political parties and business people in the programme has enhanced its sustainability.
 Politicians want numbers and PWDs provide a niche for candidates who want to win elections.

 In addition to the inclusion of disability in the ZEC’s five year strategic plan ZEC developed voter education material targeting PWDs.
 This is a clear sign that ZEC will continue with voter education to PWDs after the end of the funding period.
 The alterations to polling booths and polling stations to allow easier access by PWDs, increase in the number of polling stations to accommodate PWDs, preparing ballot papers in Braille will increase the sustainability of the programme.

 NASCOH has continued to collaborate and network with other organisations such as the Zimbabwe Election Support Network (ZESN), Zimbabwe Local Government Association (ZILGA) through meetings and information sharing workshops.
-NASCOH is a key partner in ZESN’s country strategy on elections and sits on the ZESN cluster on election observation.
+NASCOH is a key partner in ZESN’s country strategy on elections and sits on the ZESN board and cluster on election observation.
+During the period under review NASCOH deployed 15 election observers with disability for hurried referendum under the ZESN consortium.

 ZEC, which has increased its understanding of disability through disability trainings, has also increased its capacity to extend electoral rights to PWDs as evidenced by the formulation of a memorandum of understanding with NASCOH.
-Government has also demonstrated its commitment to disability inclusion by annulling of legislation providing for visually impaired persons to be assisted to vote by the presiding officer, election officers and the police.
-Access to justice by PWDs has been enhanced by the appointment of PWDs as chiefs and headmen at local level.
+Government has also demonstrated its commitment to disability inclusion by taking steps towards the signing and ratification of the UNCRPD and including disability in the new constitution.

 Guidelines for Annexes to your Annual Report